aws-samples/cdk-use-cases/use_cases/q-business-slack-app/README.md

 - In regard to slash commands:
   1. Parse them in form of `/slash-command [operation] [options]`.
 For instance `/my-bot help` or `my-bot ask "your question to the model here" --option_1 --option_2=something`.
   2. Recognise the `ask` and `help` operations and execute them accordingly.
-  3. Validate the format of the command as well as and passed operation and options, automatically replying with an error message if the user typed something mistakenly.
+  3. Validate the format of the command as well as operation and options, automatically replying with an error message if the user typed something mistakenly.
   4. The `help` operation will reply with the contents that you define in `q_business_slack_app_construct/assets/lambda_/func_help/response_block.json`
   5. The `ask` operation will take the user's question, pass it to the model and return its response.
 You can control the formatting of the messages by defining the contents of `q_business_slack_app_construct/assets/lambda_/func_ask/response_block.json` and `q_business_slack_app_construct/assets/lambda_/func_chat_sync/blocks/`